 2. LifeLock: Landing page about identity theft

-On this top-of-funnel page, I learned which types of information are vulnerable by life stages and how this information might get used illegally.
+On this top-of-funnel page, you learn which types of information are vulnerable by life stages and how this information might get used illegally.
 For example, did you realize hackers look for children’s social security numbers (because they have a clean credit record), then open up new accounts in those names?
 Yikes!

 So, if you’ve had a new baby and are submitting insurance forms online to get the little one coverage, that social security number could be exposed.
-The LifeLock landing page does finish with some sales copy, which is fine by me.
-I’m sold on learning more about how to protect myself online and appreciate the detailed bullet point lists, convenient 1-800 number and links to additional information.
+The LifeLock landing page does finish with some sales copy, which works well.
+It entices readers to learn more about how to protect themselves online with detailed bullet point lists, a convenient 1-800 number, and links to additional information.
 The page overall feels genuinely informative and helpful.

 How can writing about services enhance your content?